In Lynne’s words…

 We got in some brochures and looked at a few DVDs from suppliers, then we rang one firm up.
 They were installing another stair lift in the area so they had a representative nearby.
 He was extremely helpful and spent a lot of time with us, explained everything very carefully and wasn’t pushy.
 Perhaps we ought to have talked to some other firms, but we were very impressed with their representative so we decided to go ahead with it.
 We’d made up our mind to have it and we liked the idea that it was entirely British made.

 About six days later we had a phone call saying the firm was installing another one nearby and if ours could be done at the same time we would get a fairly substantial discount.
 So they installed it within a week of that call.
 It’s quite a good design, for example it only has one track so it is not too intrusive and the seat and footstall all folds flat so it looks quite neat.
 I feel quite regal on it!
 It works very well and I feel perfectly safe.
 Sometimes it seems very slow, but maybe that’s because of the two tight curves because it goes slower around them.

 I feel quite regal on it!
 It works very well and I feel perfectly safe.

 I use it every day but not all the time and I don’t want to rely totally on it – it depends how energetic I’m feeling.
 But it’s very handy if I’m feeling a bit stiff or achy, and at night I’m very pleased to have it.
 It also makes it much easier to carry things upstairs such as bed linen and washing or cups of tea – much better than struggling up the stairs.

 It helps me stay in my own home and I hope to be using it for many years to come.
 Some people say having a stair lift gives you more energy, but I think that’s a bit of wishful thinking!”

-Without local authority funding for home adaptations, you may need to use your income and savings, a personal loan, or ...
+If you’re not eligible for council funding, you may need to use your income and savings, a loan or other options.